 Given that LIRNEasia is an organization that engages in primary data collection before analyzing and disseminating findings, the quality and integrity of data is critical to us.
 We discussed that data analysis begins with what is being measured and how it is defined, by whom, and with what changes over time – something people rarely pause to question.
 For example, as the book states, it would be difficult to interpret India’s crime statistics without knowing the ‘principal offense rule’.
 This is where the National Crime Records Bureau picks the ‘most heinous crime’ reported in each First Information Report (FIR), meaning a deadly sexual assault will only be counted in the statistics as a murder.
 While the fundamental question of ‘what is measured?’ matters, asking the right questions to extract the selected indicators too is paramount.
 Take, for example, Rukmini’s dive into India’s voting motivations.
 That got us thinking about the tricky art of asking people about their political preferences in a way that actually gets honest answers.
 It’s a challenge because voters might not be willing to divulge this information, and in some cases might not even be fully aware themselves.
 What has worked in India, according to the research pointed towards in this book, seems to be survey experiments and random response techniques over direct questioning.

 Finally, this book allowed us to explore the data presented in it with the aim of uncovering the real stories concealed within the numbers.
-One incident Rukmini describes struck a particular chord – a politician citing a statistic of 25% of households having access to tap water in Kerala during his election campaign.
-At first glance, this may seem alarming.
+One incident Rukmini describes struck a chord – a politician citing a statistic of 25% of households having access to tap water in Kerala during his election campaign.
+At first glance, this seemed alarming.
 Yet, household surveys revealed that majority in the state were in fact, getting access to water from their own private wells.
 A local is quoted saying “Tap water use is low in Kerala because everyone has a well…I will not use tap water even if it comes to my house”.
-The lesson learned being: approaching statistics with a detective-like curiosity allows us to unearth the genuine stories that they encapsulate.
-While data has inherent limitations in presenting the complete picture and is largely up for interpretation, it remains essential for a well-functioning democracy.
+The lesson I learned was: approaching statistics with a detective-like curiosity allows us to unearth the genuine stories that they encapsulate.
+While data has inherent limitations in presenting the complete picture and is up for interpretation, access to it remains essential for a well-functioning democracy.
 This significance is emphasized by the book.
 A key takeaway for me is that investigating and being critical about data sources and methodologies used during analysis is essential.
 This is required to maintain credibility and assess comparability of findings over time.
 Further, the detrimental impact of selective data usage on public trust underscores the importance of oversight and open dialogue on this topic.

 Comments are closed.